-Q = maximum heat input rate of all fuel burning heat exchangers in MMBtu/hr emissions are much higher and therefore more conservative than the current AP-42 emission factors.
-The use of the more conservative emission factor demonstrates compliance with the allowable limit.
+Q = maximum heat input rate of all fuel burning heat exchangers in MMBtu/hr

 The maximum heat input rate of this boiler is 96.3 MMBtu/hr and is the only heat input considered for this calculation because this boiler was the first boiler installed at the facility.
 Therefore, the allowable emission rate from this boiler is calculated to be $\underline{0.33}$ lb/MMBtu.